frankvegadelgado/sat_py/README.md

 ```
 Pre-processing started
 Pre-processing done in: 6.622076034545898 milliseconds
-Start building the linear system
+Start building the conditional formula
-Done building the linear system in: 15.730142593383789 milliseconds
+Done building the conditional formula in: 15.730142593383789 milliseconds
-Start solving the linear system
+Start solving the conditional formula
-Done solving the linear system in: 15.53964614868164 milliseconds
+Done solving the conditional formula in: 15.53964614868164 milliseconds
 s SATISFIABLE
 v 3 -1 -2 -4 0
 ```